camatcode/basenji/README.md

   * ✅ Stress tested with 49.9 GB of comics with 2700 items
   * ✅ Stores optimized versions to save you disk space
 * Front-End
-  *  ✅ Search, List, Explore, Filter, Viewer
+  *  ✅ Search, List, Explore, Filter
   *  ✅ Smart full screen viewer
   *  🚧 In Progress: Continue making  it more ergonomic
+  *  🚧 Admin pages
 * 🚧 Rest is in development

 ### ⏸️ Deep Backlog